-THE LADDER THEY DROPPED was made of thick rope with hard wooden slats for rungs.
+THE LADDER THEY DROPPED was made from a thick cable of twisted hemp, with hard wooden slats for rungs.

 Wendell Phillips Dodge clung to it for dear life, twenty-five feet above the frigid waters of the bay.
 Beneath him a small steamship, a revenue cutter of the United States Treasury, rose and fell with the waves.
 Above him the sky surrendered to the black iron hull of a 21,000-ton oceangoing passenger liner, the Cedric of the White Star Line, which lay at anchor off Staten Island after steaming for sixteen days from Alexandria, Egypt.
 Its cargo: thousands of men, women, and children bound for New York.